-6. Save the VI to your floppy disk.

-7. In the next few steps, you will add parameters to your program to provide a scaled random number between user-defined values of X and Y.
+- 6. Save the VI to your disk. - 7.
+In the next few steps, you will add parameters to your program to provide a scaled random number between user-defined values of X and Y. - a.
 Go to the Panel window and insert two digital controls (under the Controls " Numeric palette).
-Name one of the controls "upper limit" and the other "lower limit."

-Use the Positioning tool to arrange the controls to make your front panel look presentable.
-Switch to the Diagram window.
-Make sure the terminals for the new controls are inside the While Loop.

-8. Before continuing, you need some background.
+Name one of the controls "upper limit" and the other "lower limit." - b.
+Use the Positioning tool to arrange the controls to make your front panel look presentable. - Switch to the Diagram window.
+Make sure the terminals for the new controls are inside the While Loop. - 8.
+Before continuing, you need some background.
 Math operations are programmed using triangular icons.
 All operations used here are binary, meaning they have two inputs.
-For example, the subtract icon in Figure 3-6 has two inputs on the left and one output on the right.
+For example, the subtract icon in Figure 1-6 has two inputs on the left and one output on the right.
 To subtract Y from X (as shown below), you connect X to the upper left corner and Y to the lower left corner.
 The difference (answer) is then available at the right corner.

-Figure 3-6.
-Subtract Operation in LabVIEW
+Figure 1-6.
+Subtract Operation in LabVIEW®

-9. Insert a Subtract, a Multiply, and an Add function from the Numeric palette.
+9. You will have to remove the orange wire between the random number generator and the chart terminal before implementing the following function.
+Insert a Subtract, a Multiply, and an Add function from the Numeric palette.
 Use the Wiring tool to connect these three arithmetic functions together with the Random Number Generator function and the chart terminal to provide the following function.